acarril/acarril.github.io/_pages/posts.md

 nav_order: 3
 ---

-_Things are a bit messy here, some images might be messing from some posts.
+_I'm in the process of updating this website so some images might be missing from some posts.
 Please bear with me._

 <ul>
   {% for post in site.posts %}